JohnPluznyk/BootstrapScript/README.md

 - Need to create a "DotFiles" Directory
 - Create a custom Debian.iso file with a preseed file to automtae setup further
 - Check to see if Sudo is automatically installed and add user jp to sudoers file
+- Need to start and run x-server and intalize home directory before I try running the bootstrap script and installing everything